withfabricxyz/docs/pages/crowdfi/contracts/CrowdFinancingV1.md

 ### yieldERC20

-Yield ERC20 tokens to all token holders in proportion to their balance
+Yield ERC20 tokens to all campaign token holders in proportion to their token balance
 #### Requirements
 - `amount` must be greater than 0
 - `amount` must be approved for transfer for the contract